Dunia Elvir: Early life and education

 Dunia has 2 brothers Orlando and Carlos Elvir.
-She is the oldest, Orlando is 5 years younger and Carlitos (as Dunia calls her younger brother) is 8 years younger than her.
-Her mother took under her care two of her cousins; Claudia and Maricela who became the sisters Dunia always wanted to have.
+She is the oldest, Orlando is 5 years younger, and Carlitos (as Dunia calls her younger brother) is 8 years younger than her.
+Her mother took under her care two cousins, Claudia and Maricela, who became the sisters Dunia always wanted to have.

-Growing up in Barrio La Isla in La Ceiba, Dunia used to play soccer and "bate" (baseball) in the street.
+Growing up in Barrio La Isla in La Ceiba, Dunia played soccer and "bate" (baseball) in the street.

 Dunia was 6 years old when her father bought her first microphone and radio.
 Dunia enjoyed playing and pretending to be an announcer.

-At 15 years old Dunia was sent to Los Angeles, California to live with her maternal grandmother.
+At 15 years old, Dunia was sent to Los Angeles, California, to live with her maternal grandmother.
 She went to Jordan High School in Los Angeles and earned her high school diploma as an ESL (English as a Second Language) student.
-Later on she earned her broadcast degree in American Communication Institute in Hollywood in 1991.
+Later, she earned her broadcast degree at the American Communication Institute in Hollywood in 1991.
 Like many other immigrants, Dunia faced many challenges while trying to excel in her career.
 Dunia graduated with a limited knowledge of English.
-This and the lack of immigration documents prevented her from continuing with her higher education.
+This and the lack of immigration documents prevented her from continuing her higher education.